 Organochlorine pesticides

-4.1.3.11 All results for organochlorine pesticide concentrations, recorded from samples in the Hornsea Three benthic ecology study area were below the limits of detection of the analyses used (i.e. <1 μg/kg).
-No assessment against the available Cefas AL1s and the Canadian TELs was possible (where values are available) as these are also below the limit of detection of the analyses.
+4.1.3.12 All results for organochlorine pesticide concentrations, recorded from samples in the Hornsea Three benthic ecology study area were below the limits of detection of the analyses (i.e. <1 μg/kg).

 Total organic carbon (TOC)